yueliu-shu/Yueliu_shu.github.io/_publications/2009-08-15-paper-title-number-1.md

 ---
-title: "发表论文"
+title: "Paper Title Number 2"
+collection: publications
+permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
+date: 2010-10-01
+venue: 'Journal 1'
-'Yue Liu, Biru Guo, Xinxin Zou, Yajie Li, Siqi Shi*, Machine Learning Assisted Materials Design and Discovery for Rechargeable Batteries，Energy Storage Materials，2020, 31:434-450.'
+Yue Liu, Biru Guo, Xinxin Zou, Yajie Li, Siqi Shi*, Machine Learning Assisted Materials Design and Discovery for Rechargeable Batteries，Energy Storage Materials，2020, 31:434-450.

+citation: 'Your Name, You.
+(2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
+1(2).'
 ---
-Yue Liu, Biru Guo, Xinxin Zou, Yajie Li, Siqi Shi*, Machine Learning Assisted Materials Design and Discovery for Rechargeable Batteries，Energy Storage Materials，2020, 31:434-450.
+This paper is about the number 2.
+The number 3 is left for future work.